Burrish Crisp – aged 27/28 – son of James Crisp and Elizabeth (Marsh) – Calcutta

 [later note written in the hand writing of Elizabeth Louisa Marsh Caldwell]

 My Great grandfather G.M. was cousin to Herbert Marsh the Bishop of Peterborough’s Father and used to make him an annual visit as I have heard my Father and Grandfather say.
-Louis Marsh.
+(Louisa Marsh-Caldwell note in about 1860s)

 Memorandum.